 A new building and renovations at the Northeast Regional Center, completed in 2009 and 2010, offers students lab space, a Learning Commons, a dedicated art room and music room, more student space and expanded parking.
 The ecofriendly new building and the modifications to the existing building will save energy costs while offering students more courses in more subjects.
 Renovations have also taken place at the Northwest and West Regional Centers in order to better serve student needs.

 Edward A. Anderson Welcome Center

-The Welcome Center staff will assist students in applying to the College and provides prospective students and their families with a wide range of information about the College.
+The Welcome Center staff assist students in applying to the College and provide prospective students and their families with a wide range of information about the College.
 In addition, students can speak to staff about academic programs, attend an information session, tour the campus and learn about next steps in the enrollment process.

 To find out more about opportunities to visit the College, and for Welcome Center hours, please click here.

 Online Learning enables students to extend their educational opportunities in a flexible instructional setting.
 Online courses, which follow a regular schedule of academic activities and assignments, are delivered via the Internet.
 Many are completely online, but some require a few meetings on campus.
 For a complete list of online learning courses, degree programs, meeting schedules, instructors and more, please visit the Online Learning website.